-- allegations or information provided by a government sector agency or directly by an employee, contractor, volunteer or other individual, such as a member of the public, to the Commissioner - formal referrals by government sector agencies under other legislation, such as the ICAC Act and the PID Act (see 2.2.4 below) - allegations or information received by staff of the PSC and referred to the Commissioner - workforce reviews and surveys, such as the State of the NSW Public Sector Report and People Matter Employee Survey Report - publicly available information, such as academic reviews or media reporting - the day-to-day work of the PSC.
+- allegations, reports or information provided by a government sector agency or directly by an employee, contractor, volunteer or other individual, such as a member of the public, to the Commissioner - formal referrals by government sector agencies under other legislation such as the ICAC Act and matters arising under the PID Act - allegations or information received by staff of the OPSC and referred to the Commissioner - workforce reviews and surveys, such as the NSW Public Sector Report and People Matter Employee Survey Report - publicly available information, such as academic reviews or media reporting - the day-to-day work of the OPSC.

-2.2.2 Types of information that may be received
+3.2.2 Types of information that may be received

-Information received that could merit inquiry may be about:

-- culture, policy, procedures and practices - the conduct of individual government sector employees or groups of employees (including persons engaged by a government sector agency, whether directly or indirectly, under a contract for services).
+Information received that could merit inquiry may be about culture, policy, procedures and practices the conduct of individual government sector employees or groups of employees (including persons engaged by a government sector agency, whether directly or indirectly, under a contract for services).

-Such information may concern:

-- a specific agency or agencies or part of an agency (including persons engaged by a government sector agency, whether directly or indirectly, under a contract for services) - the government sector as a whole.
+Such information may concern the administration or management of a specific agency or agencies or part of an agency (including persons engaged by a government sector agency, whether directly or indirectly, under a contract for services) or the government sector as a whole.

-2.3.
-Undertaking a preliminary assessment
+3.3 Undertaking a preliminary assessment